MakeSchool-Tutorials/Ramp-Level-0/P06-Functions/content.md

 > Find the `h1` tags in `index.html` and add your name so that it says `YOURNAME's...`
 >

-# Challenge 2: Implement the `growOrReset` function
+# Challenge 2: Add grow or reset functionality

 **in `sketch.js`**

-The `growOrReset` calls other functions depending on the situation.
+The `growOrReset` function calls other functions depending on the situation.

 > [action]
 > The `growOrReset` function should call `plantGrow()` if the mouse is on the right half of the canvas, and should call `plantReset()` if the mouse is on the left side.